-- 17.2.1 All new development shall connect to the County's potable water system once available. - 17.2.2 Notwithstanding policy 18.2.1 (above) developments may be permitted to provide individual potable water solutions on a temporary basis in accordance with County policy if the following conditions are met: - a.
-The County's potable water system is not yet available to the site; - a.
-The developer enters into a deferred services agreement and connects to services when available; - a.
-The developer agrees that no compensation will be provided to the developer for the costs incurred for the construction of the temporary servicing solution. - a.
-The proposed temporary solution meets provincial regulations; and - a.
-The development is not a heavy water user. - 17.2.3 A Water Use Assessment conforming to the Shepard Potable Water Network Plan shall be required with local plan preparation, subdivision applications, and / or development permit applications to determine water demand and infrastructure required to meet that demand. - 17.2.4 Development and buildings relying on potable water provided by the Langdon Waterworks utility system shall use low flow fixtures and appliances. - 17.2.5 The County encourages the reduction and reuse of water in accordance with provincial laws and regulations. - 17.2.6 The costs to service the ASP should be shared by all benefitting.
+- 17.2.1 All new development shall connect to the County's potable water system once available. - 17.2.2 Notwithstanding policy 17.2.1 (above) developments may be permitted to provide individual potable water solutions on a temporary basis in accordance with County policy if the following conditions are met: - a.
+The County's potable water system is not yet available to the site; - b.
+The developer enters into a deferred services agreement and connects to services when available; - c.
+The developer agrees that no compensation will be provided to the developer for the costs incurred for the construction of the temporary servicing solution. - d.
+The proposed temporary solution meets provincial regulations; and - e.
+The development is not a heavy water user.